pdjr-build/firmware-factory/modules/winint/hardware/1.0/README.md

 ### LED indicators

-The module has six LED indicators: an operating LED on the module controller, two LEDs indicating output relay control state and three status LEDs (PWR, UP and DOWN) which are visible from outside the module enclosure and are modulated to reflect the module operating state.
+The module has six LED indicators: one on the MCU, two adjacent to the output relays and three status LEDs (PWR, UP and DOWN) which are visible from outside the module enclosure.

 | LED        | Description |
 |:-----------|:------------|